 Eastern brook trout.
-The goal is to increase the number of eastern brook trout effective breeders in five targeted watersheds where we've identified priority patches.
-A priority patch for the purposes of this business plan is an allopatric eastern brook trout population patch that has been assessed as resilient or redundant with high integrity through Trout Unlimited's Eastern Brook Trout conservation portfolio assessment (Fesenmyer et al 2017).
+The goal is to increase the number of eastern brook trout in five targeted watersheds where we have identified priority patches.
+A priority patch for the purposes of this business plan is an allopatric eastern brook trout population patch that meets the criteria to be characterized as a stronghold as established in Trout Unlimited's Eastern Brook Trout conservation portfolio assessment (Fesenmyer et al 2017).
 In support of this goal, we will achieve the following: